wix-incubator/tdd-katas/README.md

 3. Refactor the test code and the production code without altering the functionality.
 All tests should pass.

 ## Usage
-To run the tests, run `yarn run test`.
+To run the tests, run `npm run test`.

 For a true TDD experience: use [wallaby.js](https://wallabyjs.com/) with the included `wallaby.js` file.